javiermurillo/swift-math-stuff/README.md

 ````

-Feel free to send PR to add something or improved methods.
+Feel free to send PR to add something or improved functions.